sjbennett123/polarlarp/content/policies/transform.md

 ---
 ## You Have Become a Monster

-All cards are subject to Monster card effects like Celestial PVE playtest.
+All transformed characters are subject to Monster card effects like Celestial PVE playtest.
 Paragon/Greater Race is not considered a “monster” They embody the traits of legendary heroes of their race but suffer the “monster card” effect for Celestial PVE Playtest

-## Conditions for Transform activation
+## Conditions for Transform Activation
-### Plot Only Activated
+### Plot  Activated

- Please do not ask Plot to “activate” your transform as modules will be written with them in mind or side RP spirit quests will be handled privately.
+Do not ask Plot to “activate” your transform as modules will be written with them in mind or side RP spirit quests will be handled privately.

-## Conditions for Transform deactivation
+## Conditions for Transform Deactivation
-### Plot Only Deactivation
+### Plot Deactivated

-on conclusion of module or scene
+On conclusion of module or scene.

-### Player VS Player combat

-PVP is defined as any “Hostile” action causing damage with the intent to kill, render them useless with status effects (taint blood, vertigo gas, nausea, sleep, etc) or knock the target unconscious other than stopping a berserked player.
-Your Transform will deactivate if you resurrect as well.
+### Ressurection

+Your Transform will deactivate if you resurrect.
 Taking a killing blow or Death Spell does not deactivate your transform.
 You are still considered transformed until Plot Deactivates them or you take your full 5 minute death count and go to a spirit circle to Resurrect.

+### Player vs Player Combat

+PVP is defined as any “Hostile” action causing damage with the intent to kill, render them useless with status effects (taint blood, vertigo gas, nausea, sleep, etc) or knock the target unconscious other than stopping a berserked player.
 Accidental packet throws hitting other Transformed players is not considered “PVP hostility” as mass melees get messy and unintended targets are hit.
 If this is a malicious action then it will fall under the “Hostile” category and your Transform will deactivate.

-If there is a situation where you are “assaulted” in game while Transformed and you/they ARE NOT under the effects of a Berserk or Arcane Vampire Charm then please call a Hold of you think someone violated the sportsmanship rule and a Marshall will resolve the situation on the spot.
+If there is a situation where you are “assaulted” in game while Transformed and you/they ARE NOT under the effects of a Berserk or Arcane Vampire Charm then call a Hold.
+If you think someone violated the sportsmanship policy and a Marshall will resolve the situation on the spot.

 ## 2 Ways to obtain Transforms